Table of Contents_

 In the United States, more than 98% of households own at least one television set and 61% receive cable television.
 The best TV models have seen improvements in size, weight, and quality recently.
 Using specific techniques, televisions have also become less likely to experience image retention, referred to as burn-in.
 Because of the popularity of these types of TVs, many people may wonder what material are TV Screens and how has this technology improved.

 When talking about the components of a television screen, one must remember that there are several different types of TVs.
-This includes light-emitting diodes (LED,) including both quantum light-emitting diodes (QLED) and organic light-emitting diodes (OLED,) liquid crystal display (LCD,) and plasma screens.
+This includes light-emitting diodes (LED,) both quantum light-emitting diodes (QLED) and organic light-emitting diodes (OLED,) liquid crystal displays (LCD,) and plasma screens.

 Different types of TVs have various components.
 Although LCD and LED are classified as distinct types of televisions, they contain mostly the same materials.
 The only difference is that LED screens are backlit versions of LCD ones.
 The main components of these displays are glass, polymers, cases, and filters.
 Cathode ray tubes used in previous bulkier televisions have been replaced by cells filled with phosphor gas.
 The electronics and cases of televisions often contain plastic and metals, including copper, tin, zinc, gold, and chromium.
 Plasma screens with tiny phosphor gas chambers and electrodes have also replaced TVs that used cathode ray tubes.